vimeo/psalm/docs/annotating_code/templated_annotations.md

 # Templating

 Docblocks allow you to tell Psalm some simple information about how your code works.
-For example `@return int` in a function return type tells Psalm that a function should return an `int`" and `@return MyContainer` tells Psalm that a function should return an instance of a user-defined class `MyContainer`.
+For example `@return int` in a function return type tells Psalm that a function should return an `int` and `@return MyContainer` tells Psalm that a function should return an instance of a user-defined class `MyContainer`.
 In either case, Psalm can check that the function actually returns those types _and_ that anything calling that function uses its returned value properly.

 Templated types allow you to tell Psalm even more information about how your code works.